mathiatt04/computational_physics/CR3BP/README.md

 TFY4345 *Classical Mechanics* at NTNU, autumn 2025.
 An individual project.

-The CR3BP models the motion of a massless third body (a satellite) under the gravity of two much larger bodies orbiting each other in a circle — here, Earth and the Moon.
+The CR3BP models the motion of a massless third body (a satellite) under the gravity of two much larger bodies orbiting each other in a circle.
+An example is the Earth and the Moon.
 It's the standard model behind real translunar trajectory design, including the Apollo missions and modern lunar Gateway orbits.